nina-weng/detecting_causes_of_gender_bias_chest_xrays/README.md

 Code repository for 2023 MICCAI workshop FAIMI paper: [Are Sex-based Physiological Differences the Cause of Gender Bias for Chest X-ray Diagnosis?](https://arxiv.org/abs/2308.05129)

+## Enviroment Set-up

+The code repo should be functioning well under `python==3.9.11`.

+Create a new conda enviroment:
+`conda create -n detecting_causes python=3.9.11 `

+Install the packages in requirements.txt:
+`conda install -f requirements.txt`

 ## Datasets

 Both datasets are available online.